-

 - Official documentation that verifies their statement (i.e. medical notes, faculty recommendations, proof of hour’s worked, legal documents, etc.).

-- If the student was on Academic Probation prior to their dismissal, they should describe their compliance with the last probationary contract.
+- If the student was on Academic Restriction prior to their dismissal, they should describe their compliance with the last academic restriction plan.

 - A description of the steps they would take to improve their academic standing if given a chance to return to Marist.